RodricBr/OffSec-MISC/README.md

 <br>

-# APIs
+# - APIs
 - APIs for a variety of target reconnaissance!
-- Tip: Can be used with cURL to make automated tools using shell script.
+- Tip: Can be used with cURL to make automated tools using shell/bash script.
 - Replace **URL.COM** with your target's domain.

 The purpose of an API(Application Programming Interface) is to facilitate communication between software.
 They provide a format for applications and devices to talk to one another and exchange data in response to commands.
 This Request/Response pair is a fundamental component in an API